Le Mans 24 Hours (video game): Reception

 X-Play gave the Dreamcast version all five stars, saying, "In all, Test Drive Le Mans is the best racing game on the platform, and one of the best of the genre.
 The low price only helps to make it a must-buy, and there's more than enough game to satisfy any racing fan's hunger.
 So put on a fresh pot of coffee, get comfortable, and prepare to spend the most time you ever have in a single race."
 Edge gave the same console version a score of seven out of ten, saying, "an exceptional multiplayer option [...] combined with a massively satisfying singular experience go[sic] a long way to remedy the curtailing price of the official license."

 The Dreamcast version won the award for "Best Driving Game" at GameSpot's Best and Worst of 2000 Awards, and was nominated in the "Best Game No One Played" category.
 The staff argued that the game was "a victim of the Test Drive name, as the Test Drive series is well known for producing large quantities of mediocre driving games—gamers just assumed Le Mans was more of the same."

-The PlayStation 2 version was nominated for The Electric Playground's 2001 Blister Awards for "Best Console Driving Game", but lost to Grand Theft Auto III.
+The PlayStation 2 version was nominated at The Electric Playground's 2001 Blister Awards for "Best Console Driving Game", but lost to Grand Theft Auto III.